Transcribe.so vs Otter: AI Meeting Notes vs Searchable Meeting Transcripts

 • AI Q&A across hours of recordings

-• pay-per-minute pricing without seat-based fees
+• flat unlimited pricing (premium models pay-as-you-go) without seat-based fees

 Frequently asked questions